uhm-descartes/ee342/morea/bernoulli/experience-bernoulli-problems.md

    of: given the history of password choices, what is the probability that the current password is one that has never been seen before?

-   Another story: in its initial years, Apple was often asked if its logo (an apple with a bite taken out) was a tribute to A.M.
+   **Another story** In its initial years, Apple was often asked if its logo (an apple with a bite taken out) was a tribute to A.M.
 Turing.
-Turing was homosexual, and was "convicted" for it, chemically castrated, and publicly humiliated.
+Turing was homosexual, and was "convicted" for it, chemically castrated, and publicly humiliated after WW2.
 A combination of this and other factors led to his suicide in 1954 at the age of 41, where a half-eaten apple was found at his side.
-Turns out it was a coincidence.
-When Steve Jobs was asked about it, he replied, “God, we wish it were.”
-It was only in 2009 that, after a long campaign by scientists and mathematicians that persisted after several objections by the British parliament, Turing was reluctantly "pardoned".
+   Turns out it was a coincidence and Steve Jobs would lament later how he wished the logo was a tribute to Turing.
+In 2009, after a long campaign by scientists and mathematicians who persisted after several objections by the British parliament, Turing was reluctantly "pardoned".